ludocode/mpack/README.md

 ## The Write API

-The MPack Write API encodes structured data to MessagePack.
+The Write API encodes structured data to MessagePack.

 ```C
 // encode to memory buffer